-

 DAMIEN HIRST - LIMITED EDITION OF TWO HUNDRED AND FIFTY COPIES BOUND IN FULL LEATHER SIGNED BY THE ARTIST WITH A DRAWING

 (HIRST, DAMIEN).
 Hirst, Damien, Iwona Blazwick, Charles Hall & Sophie Calle.
 London: Institute of Contemporary Art & Jay Jopling, 1991.
 First Edition 1/250 Deluxe.
 Small 4to.
 Debossed Leather Over Boards.
 Artist Monograph.
 Fine/No Jacket - As Issued. np (64pp), profusely illustrated in color and b&w.
 Designed by Form, London.
 In a protective clear acetate dustwrapper.
 This is the catalogue issued on the occasion of Damien Hirst's tour-de-force 1991 Institute of Contemporary Art London exhibition - the enfant terrible of the New British Art scene's very first one-man museum presentation.
 The first monographic publication on his work, this elegant document reproduces each of the exhibited butterfly paintings, dot paintings and glass vitrine pieces, and includes a transcribed interview between Hirst and Sophie Calle.
 A brand new, most handsome example from the exceedingly uncommon deluxe edition bound in full dark blue leather-over-boards debossed with yellow lettering limited to two hundred and fifty copies NUMBERED (114/250) AND BOLDLY SIGNED "Damien Hirst" additionally WITH A DRAWING of a smoldering cigarette in black ink on the verso of the last page.
-PLEASE NOTE: Additional shipping costs are required for this item beyond our standard rates due to its value - we will inform you of the applicable amount at time of purchase.
 0-905263-53-7 Inventory Number: 021554

 -